Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Introduction

-Notably, statistical studies of the burst rates for the two classes show that, after correcting for observational duration and detection efficiency, their distributions do not exhibit a bimodal structure \citet{2023ApJ...947...83C}.
-This suggests that repeaters and non-repeaters may not constitute entirely distinct populations, and that non-repeating FRBs could potentially repeat on longer timescales.
-In particular, \citet{Sun2025b} found that, in the $\gamma$-$r$ parameter space, the burst rate correlates positively with pulse width and negatively with spectral bandwidth, lending strong support to the single-progenitor scenario proposed by \citet{2023ApJ...947...83C}.
-Furthermore, no significant differences have yet been found in the host galaxy properties of the two classes \citep{2025ApJ...981...24M,2025ApJ...989L..48C,2026MNRAS.545S2144P}, and analyses of their energy distributions indicate that non-repeating FRBs may simply represent the rare, high-energy tail of the repeating population \citep{2024NatAs...8..337K,2024arXiv241017024O}.
-Collectively, these findings highlight the complexity of the FRB dichotomy and underscore the need to reassess classification in a higher-dimensional, multi-parameter observational space.
+From a statistical perspective, analyses of the burst rates for the two classes show that, after correcting for observational time and sensitivity, their distributions do not exhibit a bimodal structure \cite{2023ApJ...947...83C}.
+This suggests that repeaters and nonrepeaters may not constitute entirely distinct populations, and that nonrepeating FRBs could potentially repeat on longer timescales.
+Moreover, correlations between burst rate and pulse width and bandwidth have been identified \cite{Sun2025b}, as required by models that reconcile the apparent morphological dichotomy within a continuous population of repeating FRBs \cite{2023ApJ...947...83C}.
+In addition, no significant differences have yet been found in the host galaxy properties of the two classes \cite{2022AJ....163...69B,2025ApJ...981...24M,2025ApJ...989L..48C,2026MNRAS.545S2144P}, while analyses of their energy distributions indicate that nonrepeating FRBs may simply represent the rare, high-energy tail of the repeating population \cite{2024NatAs...8..337K,2026MNRAS545f1937O}.
+Taken together, these findings highlight the complexity of the FRB dichotomy and underscore the need to reassess classification in a higher-dimensional, multi-parameter observational space.